 We invite you to enter the William Van Dyke Short Story Prize.

-- The submission deadline for the short story contest is February 15, 2018.
+- The submission deadline for the short story contest is February 15, 2019.
 Note – there is a grace period of three days for this contest.
-Entries submitted by 11:59 PST on February18th will be entered into the contest.
+Entries submitted by 11:59 PST on February 18th will be entered into the contest.

-- The entry fee is $20 (includes a complimentary copy of the prize issue featuring the winning work; international entries will receive a complimentary PDF copy).
+- The entry fee is $20 and includes a complimentary PDF copy of the prize issue featuring the winning work.

 - Entries must be previously unpublished (if it has a circulation of 500 or greater, in print or online, we consider it previously published).